DevelAngel/swayr/README.md

 interface.
 The client `swayr` offers subcommands, see `swayr --help`.

 Right now, there are these subcommands:
+* `next-window` focuses the next window in depth-first iteration order of the tree.
+* `prev-window` focuses the previous window in depth-first iteration order of the tree.
-* `switch-window` displays all windows in the order urgent first, then LRU, focused last and focuses the selected.
+* `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
 * `quit-window` displays all windows and quits the selected one.
 * `switch-to-urgent-or-lru-window` switches to the next window with urgency hint (if any) or to the last recently used window.